Skip to main content

 ROI Analysis

-The College of the Ozarks has a unique financial profile.
-The median debt for graduates is $0, and 0% of students receive federal aid.
-The in-state tuition is $21,290.
-One year after graduation, alumni earn a median of $35,171.
-Five years after graduation, the median earnings are $36,507, and ten years after graduation, the median earnings are $41,592.
+The College of the Ozarks has a high return on investment.
+The median debt for graduates is $0.
+One year after graduation, alumni earn a median of $35,171, which is significantly higher than the in-state tuition cost of $21,290.
+Five years after graduation, earnings increase to $36,507, and ten years after graduation, earnings reach $41,592.

 Generated from College Scorecard & IPEDS data